wp-plugins/adaptive-images/readme.txt

  2. Activate the plugin.
  3. Go to its settings and save them!

 The plugin should simply work!

 De-activate the plugin to disable it.
 Activate the plugin to enable it.
 Delete it and it&apos;s gone.
 So simple.

-= Debugging =

- 1. See the &quot;How to test&quot; paragraph in the &quot;Description&quot; tab.
- 2. Hit the &quot;Print debug info&quot; button in the plugin settings page and check the output.
- 3. Hit the &quot;Print diagnostics&quot; button in the plugin settings page and check the output.

-= Incompatibilities =

- 1. Does not support WordPress Multisite (^μ or MU) yet.
- 2. Supports Nginx but it must be manually configured first.
- 3. Cannot work with installations where the `/wp-content` directory is not in its default position, which is inside the root directory of the WordPress installation, along with `/wp-admin` and `/wp-includes`.

 == Frequently Asked Questions ==